solidi/writing/47-my-goal-is-to-ship.md

 As I age, memories have formed from my first IRC login, traveling to offices, and recently joining [a Webex](https://dev.to/solidi/recognizing-remote-romantic-bibliophilia-255f), Discord, or whatever they choose.
 I desire to surround myself with dedicated people who contribute solutions to a beautiful conveyer of intractable problems.
 Not only because we will ship together, but because I'll learn so much from their creative thinking.

-It's clear what is most important to me in all these years.
+It's clear what is important to me in all these years.
 To finish things I begin, my individualist pursuit of dedicated execution. *My goal is to ship*.
 That has never changed in this beautiful dream of crafting stuff in the sand.

 Here is to another twenty-five.